greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pgbouncer-ini.html.md

     Default: 0

+track\_extra\_parameters
+:   By default, PgBouncer tracks the `client_encoding`, `datestyle`, `timezone`, `standard_conforming_strings`, and `application_name` parameters per client.
+To allow other parameters to be tracked, you may specify them under this parameter, so that PgBouncer knows that they should be maintained in the client variable cache and restored in the server whenever the client becomes active.

+:   If you need to specify multiple values, use a comma-separated list.

+:   Note that most parameters cannot be tracked this way.
+The only parameters that can be tracked are ones that Greenplum reports to the client.
+Greenplum has [an official list of parameters that it reports to the client](https://www.postgresql.org/docs/15/protocol-flow.html#PROTOCOL-ASYNC).
+Greenplum extensions can change this list though, they can add parameters themselves that they also report, and they can start reporting already existing parameters that Greenplum does not report.

+:   The Greenplum protocol allows specifying parameters settings, both directly as a parameter in the startup packet, or inside the options startup packet.
+Parameters specified using both of these methods are supported by track_extra_parameters.
+However, it is not possible to include options itself in `track_extra_parameters`, only the parameters contained in `options`.

+:   Default: IntervalStyle

 ignore\_startup\_parameters
 :   By default, PgBouncer allows only parameters it can keep track of in startup packets: `client_encoding`, `datestyle`, `timezone`, and `standard_conforming_strings`.
 All others parameters raise an error.
 To allow other parameters, specify them here so that PgBouncer knows that they are handled by the admin and it can ignore them.

+:   If you need to specify multiple values, use a comma-separated list.

+:   The Greenplum protocol allows specifying parameters settings, both directly as a parameter in the startup packet, or inside the `options` startup packet.
+Parameters specified using both of these methods are supported by `ignore_startup_parameters`.
+It is even possible to include `options` itself in `track_extra_parameters`, which results in any unknown parameters contained inside `options` to be ignored.

     Default: empty

+peer_id
+:   The peer id used to identify this PgBouncer process in a group of PgBouncer processes that are peered together.
+The `peer_id` value should be unique within a group of peered PgBouncer processes.
+When set to 0, PgBouncer peering is disabled.
+See the `[peers]` section for more information.
+The maximum value that can be used for the `peer_id` is 16383.

+:   Default: 0

 disable\_pqexec
 :   Deactivates Simple Query protocol \(PQexec\).
 Unlike Extended Query protocol, Simple Query protocol allows multiple queries in one packet, which allows some classes of SQL-injection attacks.
 Deactivating it can improve security.
 This means that only clients that exclusively use Extended Query protocol will work.